-Object locking is only available in Source Control for Oracle 2 and later.
+You can only lock objects in Source Control for Oracle 2.

 If your team works on a shared database, you can lock objects so other people can't edit the objects while you're working on them.
 This means teams don't accidentally overwrite work.

 After you lock an object, you can work on it and check it in as usual.
 When you try to edit an object locked by someone else, the server returns an error.
 You can still unlock other people's objects if you need to.

 Object locking isn't necessary for teams where each developer has their own copy of the database.

 To use object locking, a SQL script needs to be run on the database.
 You can do this from the Lock objects tab, or you can run the script manually.

 For more information, and to view the script, see Setting up object locking.

 After locking is set up, the top pane lists objects that are currently locked in the database.
 The bottom pane lists objects that are currently unlocked.

 The tab shows: